Tutorial for Linear Dimensions¶

 as AutoCAD Color Index (ACI).

-The linetype for first and second extension line is defined by dimltex1
+The linetype for the first and the second extension line is defined by

 and dimltex2